How to Develop Android Go App & How is it Different From Regular Android

 Keep Cold Start Time Under 5 Seconds

 As you run the test for the cold startup time after completing a full reboot of the test device, ensure that the app becomes interactive within 5 seconds of being launched on the users’ device.
+In today’s get to go attitude users tend to become frustrated after five seconds of waiting for an app or game to load.
+This is the reason why the uninstall rate is high.

 [Also Read: Google Go App Hits 100M Downloads]